sachie/react-quickstart/README.md

 - No comprehensive redux examples, such as component specific reducers/sagas, etc. As different developers have different preferences for this structure, and some might opt out of redux completely.

-- No testing examples, but the required testing libraries are already included as dependencies, so once tests are written, they can be run using the `yarn test` script.
+- No testing examples, but the required testing libraries are already included as dependencies, so once tests are written, they can be run using the `test` script.

 - No server side rendering setup.